Hong Kong British National (Overseas) visa and exceptional entry options

 - That they have no serious criminal convictions.

-Please get in touch with Samar Shams, Immigration and Global Mobility Partner, for advice on the BNO visa or entry before January 2021.
+Please get in touch with Samar Shams, Immigration and Global Mobility Partner, for advice on the BN(O) visa or on applying for a visa outside the immigration rules before January 2021.

-This article was first published on 23 July 2020 and was edited on 27 July 2020 to include information on the option of applying for a 5-year BNO visa.
+This article was first published on 23 July 2020 and was updated on 4 October 2020 to include the latest available information.

 Article written by: